 When making food, save your scraps.
-You can make so much with them!
+We often throw scraps in the compost pile, but you can actually make so much with them!
 This not only reduces waste but also helps your food supply go further which in the end saves you money.
 Who doesn’t love that?!
 Let’s dive into the seven clever ways to use your food scraps.

 Dried Cinnamon Apple Peels